wren-coder/wren-coder-cli/docs/tools/mcp-server.md

 - **Name sanitization:** Tool names are automatically sanitized to meet API requirements
 - **Conflict resolution:** Tool name conflicts between servers are resolved through automatic prefixing

-This comprehensive integration makes MCP servers a powerful way to extend the Gemini CLI's capabilities while maintaining security, reliability, and ease of use.
+This comprehensive integration makes MCP servers a powerful way to extend the Wren Coder CLI's capabilities while maintaining security, reliability, and ease of use.